PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation

-\myparagraphquestion{(RQ6) Is \pokhl cost efficient in token usage} As shown in Table~\ref{tab:tokens_per_question}, \pokhl demonstrates notable efficiency in token usage while maintaining competitive performance across all domains.
-Compared with \hgr, \pokhl significantly reduces the number of tokens used (input + output) per question, with the largest savings observed in the Computer Science domain at 34.82\%.
-Despite the reduced token budget, \pokhl achieves consistent F1 improvements with up to 16.58\% in Agriculture.
-The only exception appears in the Legal domain, where token consumption increases for \pokhl; however, this increase still yields a positive F1 gain of 7.59\%.
+\myparagraphquestion{(RQ5) Is \pokhl cost efficient in token consumption} As shown in Table~\ref{tab:tokens_per_question}, \pokhl demonstrates notable efficiency in token usage while maintaining competitive performance across all domains.
+Compared with \hgr, \pokhl significantly reduces the number of tokens used (input + output) per question, with the largest savings observed in the CS domain at 34.82\%.
+Despite the reduced token usage, \pokhl achieves consistent improvements in F1 score with up to 16.58\% in the Agriculture domain.
+The only exception appears in the Legal domain, where token consumption increases for \pokhl, however, this increase still yields a positive F1 gain of 7.59\%.
 Overall, these results confirm that \pokhl achieves a superior balance between efficiency and accuracy, offering a cost-effective alternative to full \pokh.

+\myparagraphquestion{(RQ6) How does the performance of \pokh vary across different LLM backbones} To study the impact of LLM backbones, we evaluate our method using LLMs of varying model sizes on the long-range questions from the Agriculture and CS domains.
+As reported in Table~\ref{tab:llm_backbone}, stronger LLMs consistently improve F1 and G-E scores across both domains.
+As Qwen3 scales from 4B to 14B to 80B, the F1 score increases from 78.10\% to 79.43\% to 84.27\% in Agriculture and from 67.12\% to 73.48 to 75.97\% in CS.
+This trend indicates that larger models are more effective at planning and retrieving question-relevant knowledge from KHs, enabling more effective evidence integration for high-quality answer generation.

-To further evaluate the effectiveness and efficiency of \pokh, we conduct additional experiments on its state search strategy and plan depth, and analyze the token usage across modules.
-We also conducted a case study on \pokh's structured question decomposition.
-Detailed results are provided in Appendix~\ref{appendix:exp}.
+\textit{ To further evaluate \pokh, we perform additional ablation studies on long-range multi-hop question answering and examine the effects of the state search strategy and planning depth.
+We also analyze token usage across modules.
+Detailed results are provided in Appendix~\ref{appendix:exp}. }